maghoff/mustachio/README.md

 The `data` object
 -----------------
-These are the values you can put in the `data` object: [Fundamental types](#fundamental-types), [objects](#objects), [arrays](#arrays), [functions](#functions), [generator functions](#generator-functions), [promises](#promises), [text streams](#text-streams) and [object mode
+These are the types of values you can put in the `data` object: [Fundamental types](#fundamental-types), [objects](#objects), [arrays](#arrays), [functions](#functions), [generator functions](#generator-functions), [promises](#promises), [text streams](#text-streams) and [object mode